-The Scout: Mattia Sprocati – who is the man set to be Lazio’s first signing?
+Mattia Sprocati: who is Lazio’s first summer signing?

 It is being reported that Mattia Sprocati will be unveiled in the coming days as one of Lazio’s first summer signings.
 Lazio have developed a strong relationship with Salernitana in recent years, so it is no surprise that the Biancocelesti have swooped in for Sprocati.
 With Nani returning to Valencia after a mediocre first season in Italy and Felipe Anderson’s move to West Ham in its final stages, there is a need for Lazio to bring in some offensive depth this summer.
 Sprocati offers offensive depth for the Bianocelesti and, although he is a natural winger, can play across the front line.